sdlab-naist/website/content/en/post/fukumoto-saner2023/index.md

 In recent years, DL-based code completion techniques have been proposed.
 In particular, pre-trained models have shown outstanding performance because they can complete code by considering the context before and after it is completed.
-However, the models might not be able to select the most appropriate candidate that fits a specific project because many projects have their own coding rules.
+However, these models might not be able to select the most appropriate candidate that fits a specific project because many projects have their own coding rules.
 This paper investigated the performance of domain adaptation for code completion tasks to address this challenge.
 Domain adaptation is a technique to develop a suitable model for a specific domain, by fine-tuning a pre-trained model with additional data from a specific domain (e.g., a project).
 This technique has the potential to complete code optimized for a specific project, understanding their coding rules.

 Our experiment result demonstrated that fine-tuning with the dataset from a specific project fits the project and improves the code completion performance (i.e., 2.5% in the edit distance rate and 5.3% in the perfect prediction rate), rather than fine-tuning with the out-of-domain datasets.